napalu/goopt/docs/_v2/guides/advanced-features.md

 Secure flags:
 - Hide user input (no echoing to terminal)
 - Can display an optional prompt
-- Are cleared from memory after use
+- Are cleared from memory after use (this only applies to secure flags defined "programmatically" and not bound to a struct)

 ## Dependency Validation